 The course has an Employability & Skills Strategy, published in the Course Handbook.
 This is intended to provide a framework to guide you through your studies and prepare you for employment and further study.
-The specific modules for implementing this are Critical Skills for Scientists (Level 4), Professional Practice for Biomedical Scientists (level 5), Laboratory Placement in Biomedical Sciences (Year out).
+The specific modules for implementing this are Critical Skills for Scientists (Level 4), laboratory analytical skills (level 5) and independent research project (level 6).
+Opportunities for work experience and study abroad will also enhance your employability prospects.